-Having family members who are short-sighted is a strong risk factor.
-While we can’t do anything about our genetics, there are simple steps you can take to reduce the chance of your child becoming short-sighted.
+While we cannot do anything about our genetics there are steps you can take to reduce the chance of becoming short-sighted (myopic).

 - Start early.
 The earlier in life these steps are taken, the best chance they have of making a difference.

 Find out more about myopia management.